 PE & Music

 It takes 10,000 hours for a child to become and expert at a skill - as such, P.E, Dance and Music are taught by specialist teachers to allow for the children’s skills to be developed.
-We are also introducing French for children to begin to experience additional languages.

 At Harris Primary Academy Purley Way, we follow the Croydon Agreed Syllabus for Religious Education: